belh4wk/FDLB/README.md

 ## Usage & License

-Final Drive – Lap Board is an open, community-focused SimHub dash.
+Final Drive – Lap Board is free for personal and community use.

-You are free to:
-- Use it in your own SimHub setup
-- Modify it to suit your needs
-- Share it with others
-- Build derivatives or personal variants

-This project is licensed under the MIT License.
+You may use, modify, and share this project for non-commercial purposes.
+Commercial use — including selling, paid bundles, or monetized distributions — is not permitted without explicit permission.

+Licensed under **Creative Commons Attribution–NonCommercial 4.0 (CC BY-NC 4.0)**.
-See the `LICENSE` file for full legal terms.
+See the `LICENSE` file for details.

-If you share modified versions publicly, attribution is appreciated but not required.